phenixblue/imageswap-webhook/README.md

 >To continue using the `LEGACY` mode logic set the `IMAGESWAP_MODE` environment variable accordingly.
 Please reference the [configuration](#configuration) section for more information.

 >**Image Definition Preservation:** Updates have been made to how image definitions are processed during a swap.
 Previously the swap logic would drop the image org/project before adding the prefix (ie. `nginx/nginx-ingress:latest` would drop the `nginx/` portion of the image definition).
->In v1.4.0+ the swap logic will preserve all parts of the image except the Registry (ie. `docker.io/nginx/nginx-ingress` will drop the `docker.io` only form the image definition).
+>In v1.4.0+ the swap logic will preserve all parts of the image except the Registry (ie. `docker.io/nginx/nginx-ingress` will drop the `docker.io` only from the image definition).

 ## Overview